Tristinsorrells1/fitlit/README.md

 ## Overview of Project
 ### Description
-Fitlit was a two part group project assigned to a group of three students in Mod 2 of Turing's front-end engineering bootcamp.
-In part 1, students were given a week to present a useful dashboard for a user to view and see their latest activity data, goals, and milestones using data from three different APIs.
+FitLit was a two part group project assigned to a group of three students in Mod 2 of the Turing School of Software and Design's Front-End Engineering bootcamp.
+Students were challenged to create an application similar to Fitbit for users to track and display their fitness information.
+In the first phase, we designed a dashboard for users to access their most recent metrics and goals by integrating data from three RESTful APIs and presenting it in a user-friendly interface.
 The details of part 1 of the project are outlined in [this project spec](http://frontend.turing.io/projects/fitlit.html).
-In part 2, students had to implement the fetch API for accessing the data from a local server and add functionality that enables the user to submit new sleep, hydration, or activity data through a POST request.
-Students also needed to include proper error handling for users to ensure they GET data and submit their POST requests successfully.
-Finally, students were expected to make the application accessible by following WCAG 2.1 guidelines.
+In the second phase, we added functionality for users to input new sleep, hydration, or activity information via a POST request, and have their dashboard dynamically update to reflect the new data.
+We included proper error handling message to inform users if the POST request successfully added the new data they input in the form.
+Our application was designed with complete accessibility in mind and fully conforms to the WCAG 2.1 standards and received a 100% accessibility score from Google's Lighthouse Accessibility Audit.
 The details of part 2 of the project are outlined in [this project spec](https://frontend.turing.edu/projects/Fitlit-part-two.html).

 ### Goals
 - Implement ES6 classes that communicate to each other as needed.